briancha5431/Quantcast_Coding_Task/README.md

 $$O(mn)$$
 This is because we iterate through the entire log file $m$ times, and we know that iterating through the entire log file takes $O(n)$.

 Now, is it true we can still find the most active cookie for one date while loading the data?
 Absolutely.
 However, I believe the code quality will suffer because of that (juggling loading data and finding the most active cookie).
-Though it would be a simple fix, I decided not to so that other programmers would have an easy time reading and understanding the code (after all, I used OOP for the purpose of making it easier to understand).
+Though it would be a simple fix, I decided not to so that other programmers would have an easy time reading and understanding the code (after all, I used OOP to make it easier to understand).

+Note that I included a file called `sorted_mega_tester.csv`, which is a file that resembles the original cookie log data but is extended to 1000 rows.
+Though I did not include any tests for this file in my `most_active_cookie_test.py` (My tests only utilize the original cookie log file), I used it to test my program on the side and it seemed to work!
+Please feel free to utilize `most_active_cookie_test.py` however you see fit.

 That is my explanation for the program I have written!
 Thank you so much :)